 - Amara from New Mutants discovers her powers like that.
 Selene drops her in a volcano and she ends up learning to manipulate lava.
 Guess her Code Name ?
 Magma, of course.

 - Wolverine is a prime example of this—his claws first popped out during the attack on his parents.

-- In its 1988 Crisis Crossover Invasion!, DC Comics introduced the "metagene", which gives humans superpowers as a way to survive lethal trauma, as a way to Handwave the many heroes and villains with Freak Lab Accident origin stories.
+- The 1988 Crisis Crossover Invasion!, introduced the "metagene", which gives humans superpowers as a way to survive lethal trauma, as a way to Handwave the many heroes and villains with Freak Lab Accident origin stories.
 The concept was demonstrated by an alien scientist performing a mass execution of fifty abductees; six of them survived, gained powers, and briefly formed a superteam.